ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-02-22-full-text-search-how-it-works.md

 \*\*\*\*\*\*\*\*\*\***S**\*\*\***I**\*\*\*
 MISSIS**S**IPP**I**
-*If such character doesn’t exist in the pattern, then the pattern moves past the checked character.*
+*If such character doesn't exist in the pattern, then the pattern moves past the checked character.*

 \*\*\*\*\*\*\*\*\*\***E**\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*
 MISSISSIPP**I**